India strongly rejects China's objection to Vice President Naidu's Arunachal visit | Law-Order

 The government often refers to eastern Ladakh as Western Sector.

+''The meeting thus did not result in resolution of the remaining areas,'' it said in a statement on Monday.

 On its part, the Chinese PLA's Western Theatre Command said India insisted on ''unreasonable and unrealistic demands, adding difficulties to the negotiations.''
-PTI MPB KJV ZMN
+The border standoff between the Indian and Chinese militaries erupted on May 5 last year following a violent clash in the Pangong lake areas and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.

+As a result of a series of military and diplomatic talks, the two sides completed the disengagement process in the Gogra area in August and in the north and south banks of the Pangong lake earlier in February.
+Each side currently has around 50,000 to 60,000 troops along the LAC in the sensitive sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)